 Don’t modify the system.
 Beware of scope creep.
 It’s been our experience that upwards of 70 percent of developed modifications are either unnecessary or are replaced with future system upgrades.
 Stick to the base!
 Change your processes, as necessary.
 Base implementation risks are significantly reduced (risks of cost over-runs, schedule delays, future upgrade difficulties and costs).
 Also, once the initial design is completed and agreed to, be adamant about not allowing significant changes, as these will invariably extend the timeline, add cost, and introduce higher risk.

 7: Incorporate Testing, Training, and Go-Live Elements into Your Project Budget

 Project components that often get missed are ones that occur when the transition starts happening, things like testing, training and go-live.
-As part of the change management process, the software vendor will start moving more responsibility over to the customer, and the customer needs to incorporate this phase into project cost.
+As part of the change management process, the software vendor will start moving more responsibility over to the customer, and the customer needs to incorporate this phase into the project cost.

 The customer has to make sure that they have the resources and the time for that transition.
-Most projects fail in these final steps when people haven’t done a thorough job on testing specific requirements.
+Most projects fail in these final steps when people haven’t done a thorough job of testing specific requirements.
 When resources are not thoroughly trained, they can be the main factor of project failure once the warehouse management system goes live.

 There’s also the go-live support.
-If you’re a 24/7 type of operation, make sure that you have people that are available to help support during those first two weeks.
+If you’re a 24/7 type of operation, make sure that you have people that are available to help support you during those first two weeks.
 The success of a WMS implementation is going to be strongly influenced by those first two weeks.

 8: Manage Project Scope Instead of Forcing Shortcuts